unphon/presentation/PITCHME.md

 @fa[arrow-down]

+Note: Some of the most common questions are things like: Would I enjoy this job?, Could I get this job?, Could I succeed in this job?

 +++

 @title[Step 6]
 #### Go and investigate

 @fa[arrow-down]

+Note: Is there someone you could talk to?
+Is there something you could read?

 +++

 @title[Step 7]
 #### Do your final assessment

 @fa[arrow-down]

+Note: Take your top two to five options, and score them from one to ten based on each of the factors from the second step.
+Explicitly writing out your priorities and assessing your options with reference to them should help you avoid getting misled by irrelevant factors.

 +++

 @title[Step 8]
 #### Make your best guess,
 #### and then prepare to adapt

+Note: don’t forget, you’re probably only committing for the next few years at most.
+Building a career is a step-by-step process, not a one-off decision.

 ---